hasechris/linux-surface/README.md

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
 * Do not install TLP!
 It can cause slowdowns, laggy performance, and occasional hangs!
 You have been warned.
-* If you chose to use hibernate over suspend, please follow the instructions [here][hibernate-setup].

 ### Support